Amsterdam/dataservices-airflow/README.md

 Also, you can inspect that the forwarded port `localhost:8080` has become green along with a recognized process in the `Ports` panel.

+You can debug a DAG with the prepared debug command in `launch.json`.
+However, note that the current date needs to be set in the command for Airflow to schedule the dag today.

 # Requirements

     Python >= 3.9